joseph-tharayil/csd_paper/README.md

 Install Neurodamus and BlueRecording according to the instructions in the [BlueRecording repository](github.com/BlueBrain/BlueRecording).
 This repo assumes that your system meets the requirements described there.

+## Reproducing results from scratch

-## Basic workflow
+### Basic workflow
 This paper relies on the BlueRecording workflow described in [this paper](https://www.biorxiv.org/content/10.1101/2024.05.14.591849v1) and [this repo]((github.com/BlueBrain/BlueRecording)).
 Briefly, to simulate LFP and objective CSD, the BlueRecording workflow involves
 - Simulating one timestep from the circuit model in question, in order to generate a compartment report
 - Interpolating segment positions from the circuit model
 - Creating a "weights file" which describes the contribution of the transmembrane current from each segment to the desired signal (either LFP or obejctive CSD, at each electrode)
 - Running a full neural simulation, which reads the weights file and reports the desired signal

-## Reproducing Figure 1

-In order to reproduce Figure 1c-e, run the notebook Analytic.ipynb.
-The formulae implemented in this notebook (Eq.
-5 and 6 in the paper) are derived using the Mathematica notebook csds.nb and limitCase.nb, respectively.

-## Reproducing Figure 2
+### Reproducing Figure 2e
-Generate electrode arrays with 20 $\mu m$ spacing, to calculate LFP and $o_DCSD$
+Generate electrode arrays with 20 $\mu m$ spacing, to calculate LFP.
 - In the folder `electrodes`, run `WriteCSV_HighRes.sh` to generate the csv file that defines the electrode array.
 - Run `InitializeArray_HighRes.sh` to initialize the h5 file read by Neurodamus
 - Run `PopulateArray_HighRes.sh` to populate the h5 file created in the previous step.

 Then launch the simulations in the folder `highRes` by running the script `launch.sh` in each of the subfolders.
-LFP and $o_DCSD$ signal contributions from each cell in the simulation will be calculated.
+LFP signal contributions from each cell in the simulation will be calculated.

 Next, sum the LFP and $o_DCSD$ signals over cells by running the script `Geteeg.sh` in the `highRes` folder.

-Finally, run the notebook `csdCorrelations.ipynb` to generate Figure 2.
+Finally, run the notebook `csdCorrelations.ipynb` to generate Figure 2e.

-## Reproducing Figure 3 and 4
-Generate electrode arrays with 20 $\mu m$ spacing to calculate $o_DCSD$ with various radii $\rho$
-- In the folder `electrodes`, run `WriteCSV_Radii.sh` to generate the csv file that defines the electrode array.
-- Run `InitializeArray_Radii.sh` to initialize the h5 file read by Neurodamus
-- Run `PopulateArray_Radii.sh` to populate the h5 file created in the previous step.

-Then launch the simulations in the folder `radii` by running the script `launch.sh` in each of the subfolders.

-Next, sum the $o_DCSD$ signals over cells by running the script `Geteeg.sh` in the folder `radii`

-Run the notebook `derivatives.ipynb` to generate the weights file that calculated non-negative CSD (nnCSD).
-Briefly, this notebook takes the negative second derivative of the LFP weights calculated above, and zeros out the negative values.

-Launch the simulations in the folder `secondDeriv` by running the script `launch.sh` in each of the subfolders; this will calculate the nnCSD.

-Next, sum the $nnCSD$ signals over cells by running the script `Geteeg.sh` in the folder `secondDeriv`
+## Quick reproduction of the figure

-Finally, run the notebook `csdCorrelations_radii.ipynb` to generate Figures 3 and 4.
+Alternatively, you can download the postprocessed LFP data from [our Zenodo repository](https://zenodo.org/records/14998743).
+Then, simply run the notebook `csdCorrelations.ipynb` to generate Figure 2e.

 # Acknowledgment
 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.